udemyDevops/CI-CD-with-Jenkins/firstBuildJob.md

 * Post-Build Actions
     - Select 'Archive the artifacts' --> under 'Files to archive' --> '**/*.war' (to search for .war files recursively, all sub folders, in the workspace)
-    > This will keep the artifact in a different location so that even if the workspace is wiped out we can retreive the artifact from there by going to job status
+    > This will keep the artifact in a different location so that even if the workspace is wiped out we can retreive the artifact from there by going to job status.
+Remove this action if trying with additional build step for artifact versioning

+    - To move the artifact to s3 bucket (make sure the plugin is installed) --> select 'Publish artifacts to s3 bucket' (covered later)

 ### Practice
 * create a test job and use jdk11 --> for this use branch 'jdk11' in 'https://github.com/hkhcoder/vprofile-project.git